 In the modern world, threats don’t just come from outside.
 In fact, employees face more risks from cybercriminals.
 Aside from installing the most effective anti-virus software on your computer systems, you can teach your employees about cyber safety through staff training.
 Doing this through mobile learning and on-the-go training means they will be able to familiarise themselves with such threats through a more comforting mode of training.
 You should also place physical reminders on office desks about how to keep sensitive information protected, and how to create the best password.

 Minimise workplace dangers

 Most employee accidents happen within the workplace.
 These are usually due to hazards that can be avoided easily if the right precautions are in place.
-From having a safe fire escape route to tucking away any loose wires, there are many risk assessment factors you should be looking at regularly.
+From having a safe fire escape route, and wearing a quarantine suit to tucking away any loose wires, there are many risk assessment factors you should be looking at regularly.
+These are minimized of course by having the correct fire safety signage on show around the premises, so staff know the appropriate procedures and exits when it comes to fire risk.
+If you are unsure of the different signs available, there are more tips here on the Seton website.
 Informing your employees about these during training also allows them to take their own steps to ensure their safety.
 As with cybersecurity reminders, it is a good idea to have physical reminders around the office on how to avoid accidents, or on what to do should one occur.

 Consider their mental wellbeing